-However Allen did own a Zodiac watch adorned with the now famous crosshair symbol, given to him by his mother in 1967, had connections with the US Navy after enlisting in 1957, which could have linked him to the 10.5 size Wing Walkers military style boot found to have made the footprint impressions in the Lake Berryessa attacks on Bryan Calvin Hartnell and Cecelia Ann Shepard and Allen wore 10.5 shoes, plus in a confession to police revealed he was in possession of knives covered in blood on the day of the Lake Berryessa attack, but stated they were used to kill a chicken.
-On October 6th 1969, ten days after the Lake Berryessa attack, Sergeant John Lynch from the Vallejo Police Department interviewed Arthur Leigh Allen, with Allen stating that he traveled to Salt Point Ranch, located on the coast, due west of Napa on September 26th 1969 for a spot of scuba diving.
+However, Allen did own a Zodiac watch adorned with the now infamous crosshairs symbol, given to him by his mother in 1967, and had connections with the US Navy after enlisting in 1957, which could have linked him to the 10.5 size Wing Walkers military style boot found to have made the footprint impressions during the Lake Berryessa attack on Bryan Calvin Hartnell and Cecelia Ann Shepard - and Allen wore 10.5 shoes.
+Additionally, in a confession to police, he revealed he was in possession of knives covered in blood on the day of the Lake Berryessa attack, but stated they were used to kill a chicken.
+On October 6th 1969, ten days after the Lake Berryessa attack, Sergeant John Lynch from the Vallejo Police Department interviewed Arthur Leigh Allen, with Allen stating that he traveled to Salt Point Ranch, located on the coast due west of Napa, on September 26th 1969 for a spot of scuba diving.

-He stated he had read 'The Most Dangerous Game' at high school, had been in the region of Riverside, California, an area possibly connected to the Zodiac case, through the murder of Cheri Jo Bates outside the Riverside City College Library on October 30th 1966 and parted with a veiled insult, looking forward to a time "when people no longer referred to police officers as pigs".
+He stated he had read 'The Most Dangerous Game' at high school and had also been in the region of Riverside, California - an area possibly connected to the Zodiac case with respect to the murder of Cheri Jo Bates alongside the Riverside City College library on October 30th 1966 - and then parted with a veiled insult, looking forward to a time "when people no longer referred to police officers as pigs".

-His residence at 32 Fresno Street was located just 10 minutes walk from the payphone at the corner of the Springs Road and Tuolumne intersection, where the Zodiac made his first call to police.
-Nancy Slover, a police dispatcher took the call after the attack on Michael Mageau and the murder of Darlene Ferrin at Blue Rock Springs Park on July 4th 1969.
+His residence at 32 Fresno Street was located just 10 minutes walk from the payphone at the intersection of Springs Road and Tuolumne Street, where the Zodiac made his first payphone call to police dispatcher Nancy Slover just 40 minutes after the attack on Michael Mageau and the murder of Darlene Ferrin at Blue Rock Springs Park on July 4th 1969.
 Both the Blue Rock Springs attack and the double murder at Lake Herman Road were within a 15 minute driving distance from the Fresno Street residence.
-For approximately six months Allen was employed at the Arco Service Station in Vallejo, before he was dismissed in the April of 1969, his employer citing Allen's drinking problem and an unhealthy interest in small girls.
+For approximately six months, Allen was employed at the Arco Service Station in Vallejo before he was dismissed in the April of 1969, with his employer citing Allen's drinking problem and an unhealthy interest in small girls.

-Darlene Ferrin had worked at the International House of Pancakes on Tennessee Street, Vallejo, situated about one block or walking distance from the bottom of the Arthur Leigh Allen residence at 32 Fresno St. A police report at the time, highlighted that somebody by the name of 'Lee' was apparently often seen in the company of Darlene Ferrin.
+Darlene Ferrin had worked at the International House of Pancakes on Tennessee Street, Vallejo, situated about one block, or short walking distance from the Arthur Leigh Allen residence at 32 Fresno St. A police report at the time highlighted that somebody by the name of 'Lee' was apparently often seen in the company of Darlene Ferrin.
 Don Cheney, a close associate of Arthur Leigh Allen, stated that Allen had mentioned to him that he was fond of a waitress at that restaurant.
 Arthur Leigh Allen often went by the name of 'Lee', actually spelling it in the shortened version.

-Met by Detective George Bawart, Michael Mageau picked Arthur Leigh Allen out of a line-up collection of photo's from 1968 drivers licenses, but this was undertaken in 1992, twenty three years after the event, so has little evidentiary value.
+Met by Detective George Bawart at Ontario Airport in California on August 16th 1991, Michael Mageau picked out Arthur Leigh Allen from a photographic line-up of 1968 driver's licenses, but this was undertaken twenty-two years after the attack at Blue Rock Springs Park, so has little evidentiary value.
 He also requested the search warrant for Allen's Santa Rosa trailer in Sunset Park in 1991, activated by Inspector Bill Armstrong and granted by a Sanoma County judge.
-When Inspector Toschi and Armstrong first arrived at the trailer park Allen was not at home, however when they entered they found dead squirrels in a freezer, sexually explicit items and reading material, but more importantly, on Allen's return, left with samples of his handwriting, used later to compare to the Zodiac letters.
+When inspectors David Toschi and Bill Armstrong first arrived at the trailer park Allen was not at home, however, when they entered they found dead squirrels in a freezer, sexually explicit items and reading material scattered throughout.
+But more importantly, on Allen's return, were able to leave with samples of his handwriting which were later used to compare to the Zodiac letters.
 View the police report regarding the interview with Arthur Leigh Allen at the Sunset Trailer Park.

 Between 1970 and 1974 Allen attended Sanoma State College, approximately thirty miles northeast of Pinole.
-It was this area that infamously became synonymous with the coed killings or Santa Rosa Hitchhiker Murders, that began on February 4th 1972 with the murders of Maureen Louise Sterling (12) and Yvonne Lisa Webber (12), who disappeared while hitchhiking along the Guerneville Road, northwest of Santa Rosa and may have drawn to a close with the murder of Theresa Walsh (23) at Mark West Creek, a thirty mile stream in Sanoma County on December 22nd 1973.
+It was this area that became synonymous with the coed killings or Santa Rosa Hitchhiker Murders that began on February 4th 1972 with the murders of Maureen Louise Sterling (12) and Yvonne Lisa Webber (12), who disappeared while hitchhiking along the Guerneville Road, northwest of Santa Rosa.
+The murders may have drawn to a close with the killing of Theresa Walsh (23) at Mark West Creek, a thirty-mile stream in Sanoma County on December 22nd 1973.
 All told, claiming the lives of at least seven women, but likely more.
 Allen was known for his predatory instincts.
 The Sunset Trailer Park in Santa Rosa lies close to the hitchhiker murders.

-On September 27th 1974 Allen was arrested by the Sanoma County Sheriff's Department for child molestation, involving a young boy and sentenced on March 14th 1975, during this time period the Zodiac letters ceased, but after his release from the Atascadero State Hospital on August 31st 1977, the resumption of what is claimed to be another Zodiac one page letter surfaced on April 24th 1978, saying 'I'm back with you'.
+On September 27th 1974 Allen was arrested by the Sanoma County Sheriff's Department for child molestation involving a young boy and sentenced on March 14th 1975.
+During this time period the Zodiac letters ceased, but after his release from the Atascadero State Hospital on August 31st 1977, the resumption of what is claimed to be another Zodiac one page letter surfaced on April 24th 1978, stating "I am back with you".
 SEE 1978 LETTER

 Allen had also previously been fired from a teaching position at Valley Springs Elementary School for child molestation in 1968, the run up period before the first murders of David Faraday and Betty Lou Jensen on December 20th 1968 at Lake Herman Road in Benicia.

 He also stated that his favorite story was 'The Most Dangerous Game', bearing in mind this was partially mentioned in the 408 cipher (man is the most dangerous animal).
-This short story by Richard Connell first published in 1924 chronicled a man called General Zaroff who lived on Ship-Trap Island where he indulged in capturing shipwrecked sailors, before equipping them with hunting clothes, a knife and food before releasing them with a three hour head-start, then he would hunt them down and kill them, if however they survived for three days he would allow them their freedom.
+This short story by Richard Connell, first published in 1924, chronicled a man called General Zaroff who lived on Ship-Trap Island, where he indulged in capturing shipwrecked sailors, equipping them with a hunting knife and food, before releasing them with a three-hour head start.
+The "prey" would then be hunted down for sport by Zaroff until they were killed.
+However, if they survived for three days he would grant them their freedom.

-The police had Allen on their radar for the Blue Rock Springs Attack when Mageau identified Allen as the killer, but one month later Arthur Leigh Allen was found dead on the floor of his 32 Fresno Street, Vallejo residence.
+The police had Allen on their radar for the Blue Rock Springs attack after Mageau identified Allen as the killer, but one month later Arthur Leigh Allen was found dead on the floor of his 32 Fresno Street, Vallejo residence.

-Arthur Leigh Allen died of arteriosclerotic heart failure, brought about by diabetic renal failure on August 26th 1992 but although DNA and fingerprints, and in particular the blooded print lifted from Paul Stine's taxi cab provided no correlation and all appear to rule him out as a suspect, the book has not been closed on him by either the Vallejo or San Francisco Police Department.
+Arthur Leigh Allen died of arteriosclerotic heart failure, brought about by diabetic renal failure on August 26th 1992.
+Although DNA and fingerprints (in particular, the blooded print lifted from Paul Stine's taxicab) provided no correlation and all appear to rule him out as a suspect, the book has not been closed on him by either the Vallejo or San Francisco Police Department.